JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 # Introduction

-AI is, in general, an element used in videogames in order for game elements to accomplish functions in a more human-like manner.
+AI is, in general, an element used in videogames in order for game entities to accomplish functions in a more human-like manner.
 NPC's actions, being allied, enemy or neutral, are all controlled by AI.

-However, as we will see in this document, AI is an element not only used to give a sense of realism to entities and characters in our videogames, but a game feature which, when used properly, can be useful to enhance the experience in certain manners game developers see fit.
+However, as we will see in this document, AI is an element not only used to give a sense of realism to entities and characters in our RPG games, but a game feature which, when used properly, can be useful to enhance the experience in certain manners game developers see fit.

 ### **Millorar